tegan-lamoureux/pedal-pi/README.md

 That said, in my project tests I dig into using jackaudio to read in samples and process them using a ring buffer.
 Further, on each filter's unit tests, I have a working example of this.
 This helps lower the barrier to implementation on an embedded system in the future.

 In order to show the functionality, this repository contains a main that loads a sample (16 bit mono PCM) wave file and runs and saves examples of each filter.
-Example input along with a demonstration of each filter can be found in the `results` directory.
+Example input (`guitar_original_44100hz_mono_16bit.wav`), along with a demonstration output of each filter can be found in the `results` directory.
 Further, in the same directory can be found a log of all project unit tests (using google test framework) passing.

 #### Lessons Learned